Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: CBBC Computation

 \section{CBBC Computation}

-We present two approaches to compute co-B\"uchi barrier certificates as in Definition~\ref{def:cbar} as well as those used to verify properties specified by an automaton as in Definition~\ref{def:cbar_prod}.
+We present two approaches to compute co-B\"uchi barrier certificates as in Definition~\ref{def:cbar} .
 The first relies on using Satisfiability Modulo Theory (SMT) solvers, while the second is based on a sum-of-squares (SOS) approach.
+To find a CBBC as in Definition~\ref{def:cbar}, we first fix the template of the CBBC to be a piece-wise polynomials of a fixed degree $d$ with unknown coefficients $c_1, \ldots, c_z$, \textit{i.e.} $\Bb_i(x) = \sum\limits_{m = 1}^{z} c_{m,i} p_{m,i}(x)$ where the functions $p_{m}$ are monomials over the states $x$ and function $\Bb_i$ are defined for each counter value $i \in [0..k]$.
+As $i \in [0..k]$ takes only finitely many values, we consider $\Bb$ to be a piecewise function with $k$ pieces.
+We now discuss how we make use of a sum-of-squares approach to search for CBBCs.